lineaje-labs-gos/avajs-find-cache-dir/readme.md

 ## Tips

-- To test modules using `find-cache-dir`, set the `CACHE_DIR` environment variable to temporarily override the directory that is resolved.
+- To test modules using this package, set the `CACHE_DIR` environment variable to temporarily override the directory that is resolved.

 ## Adopters